-Based on its current plans and forecasted expenses, the Company expects that its cash and cash equivalents as of the filing date, May 12, 2022, will enable it to fund its planned operating expenses and capital expenditure requirements for at least the next twelve months from that date.
+Based on its cash and cash equivalents as of the filing date, August 12, 2022, its current plans and forecasted expenses and assuming receipt of \$32.5 million that the Company is entitled to receive pursuant to the Purchase and Sale Agreement, the Company expects that it will be able to fund its planned operating expenses and capital expenditure requirements into 2024.
 The Company has based this estimate on assumptions that may prove to be wrong, and it could exhaust its capital resources sooner than expected.
 Until the Company can generate sufficient revenue, the Company will need to finance future cash needs through public or private equity offerings, license agreements, debt financings or restructurings, collaborations, strategic alliances and marketing or distribution arrangements.